 If there's a recipe that I love creating outside of delicious elixirs it's energy balls!

-These things are so simple and delish, but so amazing to have on hand for a quick snack.
+These things are so simple and delish, and so amazing to have on hand for a quick snack.

 Thanks to the fact that they're full of healthy fats and protein, while low in sugar, these Turmeric Spice Energy Balls will keep your blood sugar stable and therefore keep you surprisingly full and satisfied.
 One or two of these in the afternoon is the perfect bit of energy to keep you focused and keep the hangries (you know, when you're angry because you're hungry) at bay.

 I've been totally inspired by our lovely customers who have found so many creative ways to incorporate our elixirs into their everyday lives by not only making tasty hot drinks, but adding them into foods as well!
 That's where the idea of making a delicious energy ball with our Turmeric Latte blend came from.